FIFA asks Der Spiegel to hand over match-fixing documents

 In a statement issued on his behalf by the company publishing his memoirs, Perumal said he made his comments three days after the match and not before it took place.

-The International Center for Sport Security (ICSS), which works closely with FIFA and police on match-fixing and related security issues, said on Tuesday there were no suspicious betting patterns.
+The International Centre for Sport Security (ICSS), which works closely with FIFA and police on match-fixing and related security issues, said on Tuesday there were no suspicious betting patterns.

 "The advice we have received from the legal or so-called 'regulated' sport betting industry is that there was no observable suspicious betting on this match," the ICSS said.